 All applications will be checked for residency via the Revenue Services department, and where there are discrepancies it will become the applicants responsibility to satisfy the LA of that residency.
 Service families should refer to the General Information section below.

-• On Line Applications
+• Online Applications

 Parents are encouraged to apply using the online application site via the council's website.
-Information on how to do this will be available in the Parent's Guide and on the Bracknell Forest Council's website.
-The site will be open for applications from 12 September 2021 to midday 31 October 2021.
+Information on how to do this will be available in the composite prospectus and on the Bracknell Forest Council's website.
+The site will be open for applications from 12 September 2022 to midday 31 October 2022.